Tollygunge Agragami FC: Cup

-Other department
+Other departments

 Men's cricket

 Tollygunge Agragami is having its men's cricket section.
 It is under the state jurisdiction of Cricket Association of Bengal (CAB), which is governing body of cricket in West Bengal, and competes in CAB First Division League, J.C.
 Mukherjee T-20 Trophy and other tournaments.

+Tennis

+Tollygunge Agragami has a tennis department and the club is an affiliated member of the Bengal Tennis Association (BTA).

+Affiliated club(s)

+In 1985, Tollygunge Agragami became affiliated with fellow CFL Premier Division side Russa United Club, and formed a football academy alongside operating coaching camps in Kolkata.